Package weka.classifiers.lazy.AM.label

 public boolean isIgnored(int index)

 Find if the attribute at the given index is ignored during labeling.
-The default behavior is to ignore the attributes with unknown values in the test instance ifgetIgnoreUnknowns()
+The default behavior is to ignore the attributes with unknown values in the test instance ifgetIgnoreUnknowns()is true.- Parameters:

 - True if the given attribute is ignored during labeling; false otherwise.